Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 Liquid fertilizers are preferred, only if required.
 Since these plants are best for beginners therefore not many fertilizers are required.

 Stems and leaves respond well to trimming.
 Cuttings are often wont to start new plants.
-However, the foremost popular method of propagating split leaf philodendron is air-layering, that you will need sharp and clean shear, floral or sphagnum, a bag, and twist ties.
+However, the foremost popular method of propagating split leaf philodendron is air-layering, where you will need sharp and clean shear, floral or sphagnum, a bag, and twist ties.

 First, find a leaf that’s growing out of a stem and features a short aerial root below it.
 Cut a little notch about one-third of the stem’s width, slightly below that root.
 Wrap where the leaf joins the stem during a one-inch layer of sphagnum.
 Spray the moss with water to extend moisture and wrap it in plastic.
-Use twist ties to secure cheese plant. make sure the moss remains moist until roots develop.
+Use twist ties to secure the cheese plant. make sure the moss remains moist until roots develop.
 Finally, cut the stem and establish the young plant in the soil.

 Monstera plant care Tips